-COVID testing FAQ: When to test, what kind of test to use and what your results mean
+COVID testing FAQ: when to test, what kind of test to use and what your results mean

 The new guidance prompted criticism from public health experts.
 "I personally think a five-day lifting of isolation regardless of vaccination status, regardless of testing, regardless of anything — I am very concerned about it," Butler-Wu says.
 "I'm just looking at how often people who have COVID still shed infectious virus at five days, and it's quite a chunk."

-On Tuesday, the CDC changed those recommendations to include taking a test on day 5, if possible – but stopped short of requiring a test.
+On Tuesday, the CDC changed those recommendations to include taking a test on Day 5, if possible, but it stopped short of requiring a test.

 But if you do test at that point and test positive, continue isolating until you test negative.